 Mountain water in springtime is the result of the melting of ice and snow accumulated in the mountains.
 Natural ice with I_h modification (hexagonal lattice) is usually much cleaner than water, because solubility of all substances (except NH4F) in ice is extremely low.
 The growing ice crystal is always striving to create a perfect crystal lattice and therefore displaces impurities.

-Meltwater has a certain "ice-like"

-structure. because the it preserves hydrogen bonding between water molecules; as a result it is formed complex intermolecular associates (clusters) analogues of ice structures, consisting of a larger or smaller number of H2O molecules.
+Meltwater has a certain "ice-like" structure, because it preserves the hydrogen bonding between water molecules; as a result it is formed complex intermolecular associates (clusters) - analogues of ice structures, consisting of a larger or smaller number of H2O molecules.
 However, unlike ice crystal, each associate has a very short existence time, as a result there occurs the constant processes of decay and formation of water associates having very complicated structure [13].
 The specificity of intermolecular interactions characteristic for the structure of ice, is kept in melt water, as it is estimated that in the melting of ice crystal is destroyed only 15 % of all hydrogen bonds in the associates.
 Therefore, the inherent to ice connection of each H2O molecule with four neighboring H2O molecules is largely disturbed, although there is obserbed the substantially "blurring" of oxygen lattice framework.
 Processes of decay and formation of clusters occur with equal probability, that is probably why physical properties of melt water are changed over time, i.g. dielectric permittivity comes to its equilibrium state after 15-20 min, viscosity - in 3-6 days [14].
-Further heating of the fresh melt water above +37 ^oC leads to a loss of its biological activity.
+Further heating of the fresh melt water above +37 °C leads to a loss of its biological activity.
 Storage of meltwater at +22 °C is also accompanied by a gradual decrease in its biological activity; within 16-18 hours it is reduced by 50 %.
-The main difference between the structure of ice and water is more diffuse arrangement of the atoms the lattice and disturbance of long-range order.
+The main difference between the structure of ice and water is more diffuse arrangement of the atoms in the lattice and disturbance of long-range order.
 The thermal oscillations (fluctuations) lead to bending and breaking down of hydrogen bonds.
-H_2O molecules being out of equilibrium positions begin to fall down into the adjacent structural voids and for a time held up there, as cavities correspond to the relative minimum of potential energy.
+H2O molecules being out of equilibrium positions begin to fall down into the adjacent structural voids and for a time held up there, as cavities correspond to the relative minimum of potential energy.
 This leads to an increase in the coordination number, and the formation of lattice defects.
-The coordination number (the number of nearest neighbors) during the transition from ice to melt water varies from 4.4 at +1.5 $^{\circ}C$ to 4.9 at +80 $^{\circ}C$.
+The coordination number (the number of nearest neighbors) during the transition from ice to melt water varies from 4,4 at +1,5 °C to 4,9 at +80 °C.

-Preliminary analyses of water from various water sources show that mountain water as the result of natural isotope purification contains less amount deuterium.
-This water also contains ions of Ca^{2+} , Mg^{2+} , Na^{+} , HCO_3^{-} and SO_4^{2+} .
-The content of K+ and N+ cations in the melt water is approximately 20-30 mg/l, Mg2+ -5-10 mg/l, $Ca^{2+} - 25-35 \text{ mg/l}$, the content of SO_4^{2-} - <100 g/l, HCO_3^{-} 50-100 mg/l, Cl^{-} less than 70 mg/l, total rigidity ≤ 5 mEq/l, the total mineralization ≤ 0.3 g/l, pH - 6.5-7,0 at +25 °C (Table 2).

-Table 2 Composition of melt water
+Preliminary analyses of water from various water sources show that mountain water as the result of natural isotope purification contains less amount of deuterium.
+This water also contains ions of Ca2+, Mg2+, Na+, HCO3- and SO42+.
+The content of K+ and N+ cations in the melt water is approximately 20-30 mg/l, Mg2+ - 5-10 mg/l, Ca2+ - 25-35 mg/l, the content of SO42- - <100 g/l, HCO3- 50-100 mg/l, Cl- - less than 70 mg/l, total rigidity \leq 5 mEq/l, the total mineralization \leq 0,3 g/l, pH - 6,5-7,0 at +25 °C (Table 2).
+The degree of natural purification of melt water from impurities makes up ~50-60 %.
+The concentration of salts of rigidity - Ca2+, Mg2+, Fe2+, Fe3+, Table 2 heavy metals and organochlorine compounds, as well as heavy isotopes, including deuterium in melt water is less that that of ordinary portable water.
+This fact is important because some authors consider the hardness of the water to be among the main factors in cardiovascular diseases [15].
+However, mild correlation was further proven that water hardness could not be a decisive factor for human longevity.